awesome-selfhosted/awesome-selfhosted/README.md

 ## Content Management Systems (CMS)

 CMS are a practical way to setup a website with many features.
 CMS often come with third party plugins, themes and functionality that is easy to add and customize to your needs.
-See also [Static Site Generators](#static-site-generators)
+See also [Blogging Platforms](#blogging-platforms) and [Static Site Generators](#static-site-generators)

   * [99ko CMS](http://99ko.hellojo.fr) - 99ko allows you to create a website in minutes without knowledge of Web development.
 It does not use a database server but relies on simple text files (JSON format) to store your data. ([Source code](https://github.com/99ko-project/99ko-cms))
   * [Baun](http://bauncms.com/) - A modern, lightweight, extensible CMS for PHP - ([Source code](https://github.com/BaunCMS/Baun)) `MIT`